Paulding Farnham: 1900 Paris Exposition

 The 1900 Exposition Universelle was held in Paris between April 15 and November 12, 1900.
 Farnham designed a life-size iris brooch composed of 120 Yogo sapphires and accented with diamonds, topaz and garnets inset in platinum.
+The gemstones were selected by Tiffany’s gem expert George Frederick Kunz.
 The brooch was purchased by American collector Henry Walters for $6,906.84 (comparable to $ today) during the Exposition and the brooch is currently in the collection of the Walters Art Museum.

 Mining exploits and later life

 Mount Farnham in the Purcell Mountains.

 Paulding Farnham began investing in mining opportunities in the vicinity of Windermere, British Columbia, in 1898.
 Called the Ptarmigan Mines or the "Red Line," the Selkirk and Purcell mountain ranges were noted for rich copper, gold and silver deposits.
 In 1901, Farnham purchased land in Windermere at the foot of the mountain range, where he built a ranch house.
 The ranch was near the tallest mountain in the Selkirk range, named Mount Farnham in 1911 in honor of Farnham, which rises to 3,468 m at its peak and has a prominent smokestack-like, 3353 m projection at one end called Farnham Tower.
 By 1911, Farnham had almost exhausted his personal fortune in an effort to keep the failing mine running.
 It was said of Farnham that he "[stood] out like his mountain among mining men in this – he lost his fortune like a man and paid every cent he owed."